-Fresh flowers, wildcrafted plants and exotic natural dye pigments will be used to imprint cloth with kaleidoscopic dreamscape patterns, using "bundle-dyeing" - an innovative process which by-passes the need for the dye pot, allowing for the direct transfer of plant dyes and their medicinal qualities into cloth.
+Fresh flowers, wildcrafted plants and exotic natural dye pigments will be used to imprint cloth with organic abstract patterns, using "bundle-dyeing" - an innovative process which by-passes the need for the dye pot, allowing for the direct transfer of plant dyes and their medicinal qualities into cloth.

 Particular flowers, herbs and plant materials are used to achieve a variety of hues, with colour fast results.
 Each plant offering its own myriad of therapeutic gifts within the dye colours.
 A selection of which will be provided in class for you to choose to work with, along with a very special, British-grown organic haboutai silk.
 For making into a scarf, cushion cover, ribbons, clothing or other creative project, infused with herbal essences.
 Using plant vinegars, steam and a variety of simple fold and bind techniques, a range of repeating and linear patterns can be achieved.

 This workshop falls on the Summer Solstice, the longest day of the year and shortest night.
 A great day for celebrating achievements and blessings, for connecting with nature and acknowledging the sense of abundance at this point in the year.